 Finding Your ATV Tire Size

-Knowing this information expedites the process of replacing your tire, but if you need help, our sales team can walk you through it on the phone.
+Knowing this information expedites the process of replacing your tires, but if you need help, our sales team can walk you through it via phone.
+1-855-681-8326

 The markings on your tire’s sidewall carry a lot of important data, so we’re going to break it down.
-Refer to the infographic at right to capture the most crucial information quickly.
+Refer to the infographic (pictured right) for a quick overview of key factors.

 Bias vs Radial

-Choosing bias versus radial depends on the ride you're hoping to get from your tire.
+Choosing bias versus radial depends on the ride you're needing from your tire.

-These combine both ply and belt cords for more reinforcement that are laid at 90* angle to the centerline of the tire and overlap bead to bead.
-Because they're stiffer, they last longer and result in better control and handling with more puncture resistance than a bias ply version.
+These combine both ply and belt cords for more reinforcement.
+Laid at 90* angles to the centerline, they overlap bead to bead.
+Because they're stiffer, they last longer and result in better control and handling with more puncture resistance than a bias ply tire.
 They perform best on smoother terrain, as the stiff carcass makes uneven surfaces feel bumpier.

 The higher the number, the stronger the tire.
 However, this comes at the cost of weight.
 A higher ply rating will result in a heavier tire.
 For racing, you'll want lighter tires, but for something like extreme off-roading or places where objects are likely to puncture your tire, you'll want a higher ply rating.